-American University, in Washington, DC, afforded Dr Arminio his first opportunity to teach Classical Rhetoric and Oratory in general.
-Not strictly an academic, however, he has given a great many speeches, some in England, most in the United States.
-A range of settings, including in the national security, think-tank realm, as a newspaper publisher and journalist, as a business development manager and while standing for Congress, in the 2008 Maryland primary, have seen him hold forth.
+Dr Arminio went on to teach Classical Rhetoric and Oratory in general, among other subjects, at American University, in Washington, DC.** He had given a number of speeches, some even in England, before coming upon the aforementioned Persuasive Speech.
+After this important discovery, he found the crafting of speeches so much easier.
+He has given a great many speeches in a range of settings, in the national security, think-tank realm, as a newspaper publisher and journalist, as a business development manager and while standing for Congress, in the 2008 Maryland primary.

 And why does Dr Arminio call himself a "Jeffersonian"?
 The former and the latter see eye to eye on all or nearly all the fundamental policies that made America preeminent.
 For an inventory of these policies, dismantled piece by piece, apparently beginning in 1886, if not before, see Dr Joe's second book--The Decline And Fall Of The American Way.

 * Abraham Lincoln, in his log cabin days, studied four subjects, namely, History, Etiquette, the Scriptures--and Classical Rhetoric.